scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

   and equations expressed in them are ill-conditioned near such singularities.
 - **Walker modified equinoctial elements**: Six parameters :math:`(p, f, g, h, k, L)`.
-  Only :math:`L` is time-dependent and this set has no singularities, however the geometrical interpretation of the rest of the elements is lost.
+  Only :math:`L` is time-dependent and this set has no singularities, however the geometrical interpretation of the rest of the elements is lost :cite:`walker_1985`.

 Propagation, orbit determination, and the Lambert problem
 ---------------------------------------------------------